sayounan/ThermoMap/README.md

 # ThermoMap
 ## Background
 ThermoMap is software built to continue the work of a previous year's design named Thermectrode.
-The intended use is to monitor the internal temperature of the brain during radio frequency (RF) ablation (burning/melting) procedures in the brain to treat drug resistant epilepsy (DRE).
-The Thermectrode was a thermistor embedded stereo-electroencephalograph (sEEG) that can monitor brain temperature while also reading EEG data during neuro-ablation procedures.
+The intended use is to monitor the internal temperature of the brain during Radio Frequency (RF) ablation (burning/melting) procedures in the brain to treat Drug Resistant Epilepsy (DRE).
+The Thermectrode was a thermistor embedded Stereo-Electroencephalograph (sEEG) that could monitor brain temperature while also reading EEG data during neuro-ablation procedures.
 The Thermectrode fed the analog signal to an external circuit that filtered the signal and passed it onto a data acquisition device which then passed it onto a computer via USB protocol.
 This was then displayed as a graph along with a numerical temperature reading.
-The ThermoMap team downsized the hardware significantly by replacing the analog circuits, data acquisition device, and computer with a digital temperature sensor connected directly to the Raspberry Pi general purpose input/output (GPIO).
-Another advantage of digitizing the circuit is the ability to run the RF ablator while maintaining the ability to read the data without any interference in the signal by RF noise.
 ## Introduction
+The ThermoMap team began by overhauling the hardware to a digital circuitry.
+The primary purpose of this change was to make the signal resistant to external electric or electromagnetic noise.
+An added benefit of the switch to digital circuitry was that the overhaul downsized the hardware significantly.
+The overhaul replaced the thermistor, the external signal filtering circuit, data acquisition device, and computer with a digital temperature sensor embedded Printed Circuit Board (PCB) connected directly to the Raspberry Pi's general purpose input/output (GPIO) pins.
 The ThermoMap software is designed to give clinicians all the important information during a neuro-ablation procedure at a glance.
-The software shows the real time heat transfer within the brain overlaid on patient computerized tomography (CT) scans.
-The temperature is depicted as realtime expanding concentric spheres, color coded to correspond to the temperature within each sphere.
+The software shows the real time heat transfer within the brain overlaid on patient Magnetic Resonance Imaging (MRI) scans.
+The software reads the temperature data from the point of digital sensor and is able to model the the four dimensional behavior (motion in the x, y, z directions and time) of the heat radiating outward within the brain.
+The temperature is depicted as realtime expanding concentric spheres, color coded to correspond to the temperature increase within each sphere.
 ### Hardware Setup
-#### Sensor &harr; Raspberry Pi Pins
+#### Sensor &harr; Raspberry Pi GPIO Pins
 * VCC &harr; 3V3 Power
 * GND &harr; Ground
 * SDA &harr; GPIO 2 (SDA)
 * SCL &harr; GPIO 3 (SCL)
 #### Clinical Sensor Placement
-* Clinical professionals place the temperature sensor within a reasonable distance of the ablator.
-Can be placed inside the neuro-ablation target.
+* Sensor is already embedded within the RF ablator.
 ### Dependancies
 * Linux: [The Mono Project](https://www.mono-project.com)
 * MacOS: N/A